 It would be interesting to know if any of the others actually saw use or whether following the mishap with ADB966509 the decision was taken not to pursue the project.
 Thus, any other sightings/photographs of them in use would be of particular interest.
 Whatever, all were out of use by the Spring of 1979 and with the exception of ADB966509 were scrapped at Doncaster Works during 1979 and 1980.

 Although the locations where they were berthed are reasonably well documented there are one or two grey areas in the histories of some of the snowploughs whilst precise date of movement between locations in many cases is not always known.
-In order to build up a clearer picture, sightings of the Snowplough Class 08?s from time of conversion to eventual scrapping are sought.
-Clicking on a particular Snowplough Class 08 will take you to its potted history where you are able to submit sightings in the boxes provided.
-Please be careful to select the correct identity for those that carried more than one using the ?drop down? in the box.
-All dates should be submitted in the form dd/mm/yyyy.
+In order to build up a clearer picture, sightings of the Snowplough Class 08s from time of conversion to eventual scrapping are sought.
+Clicking on a particular Snowplough Class 08 will take you to its potted history and sightings of it so far submitted.
+Please forward any sightings you may have to Peter Hall giving details of number, date and location.
 Particular care should be taken when submitting sightings at Doncaster to specify whether the sighting was made at the Depot, Works or elsewhere.
 Also, any sightings at Lincoln should specify whether the sighting was made at the Diesel Depot or at East Holmes (the former Steam Depot used for stabling diesel locomotives at the time).

 Last updated: 20th January 2019